Vietnamese food is distinct and unforgettable, according to UK magazine Rough Guides.

 A Hanoi specialty, you’ll find bun cha at food stalls and street kitchens across the city.
 Essentially a small hamburger, the pork patties are barbecued on an open charcoal brazier and served on a bed of cold rice noodles with assorted foliage and a slightly sweetish sauce.

-Vietnam’s national dish a the country’s great staple is pho (pronounced “fur”), a noodle soup eaten at any time of day but primarily at breakfast.
-The basic bowl of pho consists of a light beef or chicken broth flavoured with ginger and coriander, to which are added broad, flat rice noodles, spring onions and slivers of chicken, pork or beef.
+Vietnam’s national dish, a country’s great staple, is pho (pronounced “fur”), a noodle soup is eaten at any time of day but primarily at breakfast.
+The basic bowl of pho consists of a light beef or chicken broth flavored with ginger and coriander, added broad, flat rice noodles, spring onions, and slivers of chicken, pork, or beef.

 06. Cao Lau

 Central Vietnam does it best.
-Among Hoi An’s tasty specialities is cao lau, a mouthwatering bowlful of thick rice-flour noodles, bean sprouts and pork-rind croutons in a light soup flavoured with mint and star anise, topped with thin slices of pork and served with grilled rice-flour crackers or sprinkled with crispy rice paper.
+Among Hoi An’s tasty specialties is Cao Lau, a mouthwatering bowlful of thick rice-flour noodles, bean sprouts, and pork-rind croutons in a light soup flavored with mint and star anise, topped with thin slices of pork and served with grilled rice-flour crackers or sprinkled with crispy rice paper.

 07. Cha Ca

 Seafood dishes are among the standouts of Vietnamese cuisine.
-Cha ca, reportedly devised in Hanoi, is perhaps the best known.
-It sees white fish sautéed in butter with dill and spring onions, then served with rice noodles and a scatering of peanuts.
+Cha ca reportedly devise in Hanoi is perhaps the best known.
+It sees white fish sautéed in butter with dill and spring onions, then served with rice noodles and a scattering of peanuts.

 08. My Quang

 This unheralded and affordable noodle dish is a Hanoi specialty.
-Ingredients vary by establishment, but expect to see a simple bowl of meat noodles enlivened by additions like flavoursome oils, fresh sprigs of leaves, shrimp, peanuts, mint and quail eggs.
+Ingredients vary by the establishment but expect to see a simple bowl of meat noodles enlivened by additions like flavorsome oils, fresh sprigs of leaves, shrimp, peanuts, mint, and quail eggs.

 09. Nom Hoa Chuoi

 Vegetarians rejoice.
-Nom hua chuoi, or banana-flower salad, is a great meat-free option.
-Lime and chili are the key flavors and add a refreshing punch to the shredded veg.
+Nom Hoa chuoi, or banana-flower salad, is a great meat-free option.
+Lime and chili are the essential flavors and add a refreshing punch to the shredded veg.

 10. Com Tam

-Com tam, “broken rice”, is a street-stand favourite.
+Com tam, “broken rice,” is a street-stand favorite.
 Recipes vary, but you’ll often find it served with barbecued pork or beef and a fried egg.